 Pine Integrated Network: Education, Mitigation, and Adaptation project (PINEMAP) A Coordinated Agricultural Project funded by the USDA National Institute of Food and Agriculture.

-Throughfall exclusion structures at the Tier III site in McCurtain County, Oklahoma.
-Photo courtesy of Duncan Wilson.
+Throughfall exclusion structures at the Tier III site in McCurtain County, Oklahoma holding snow from a December 2012 storm.
+Photo courtesy of Casey Meek.

 Weather station at the Tier III throughfall exclusion x fertilization site in Taylor County, Florida.
 Photo courtesy of Jessica Ireland.